What is CERT?

 - Final Simulated Disaster Exercise

 Classes are free and involve one evening per week for six week.
-Plesae visit www.eastcountycert.webs.com for a listing of CERT training classes.
+Please visit www.eastcountycert.webs.com for a listing of CERT training classes.

-For more information and the CERT Program or to register for a Pittsburg CERT training session, please contact Program Corrdinator Theresa Miller at email@example.com or register online at www.eastcountycert.webs.com.
+For more information on the CERT Program or to register for a Pittsburg CERT training session, please contact Program Coordinator, Theresa Miller, at firstname.lastname@example.org or register online at www.eastcountycert.webs.com.